Will First Impressions Win the Day?

 Watch the competition progress as the very confident Raiders of the Lost AOC take on the much more humble Inglorious Bitters.
 Will first impressions finally win the day?
 This is the last chance for these teams to improve their scores before we move into Round 7 semi-finals.
 Pour yourself a glass of wine and watch to see which team will come out on top.

-Click here to watch Round #3, or read on for highlights from the last round and a look at today’s teams.
+Click here to watch Round #6, or read on for highlights from the last round.

-The teams debate the characteristics of each wine to come to a consensus as to what they think the wine is and their conclusions are submitted to Amil in writing.
-Each team then announces their decision and the wine is revealed.
-The scoring on each wine remains similar to past episodes with points for Variety, Country, Region, Appellation and Vintage, and a little less emphasis on Price this season.
-Here’s how the teams stand after 2 rounds:
+The scoring remains the same as past episodes, with points for Variety, Country, Region, Appellation and Vintage, and a little less emphasis on Price this season.
+Here’s how the teams stand after 5 rounds:

 We hope that you find this new format entertaining and that you have as much fun watching as we did filming.
 As usual, please send your comments to firstname.lastname@example.org and feel free to share this video with your friends and family.